Skip to navigation Skip to content

 • Make sure all fields within the DOC are completed, including Consent to contact

-Note: if contact is successful, tell the customer that because of the rejection of UTLAH, more information such as parental income, may be required to assess the claim as a dependent customer.
+Note: if contact is successful, tell the customer that because they are ineligible for UTLAH independence, more information such as parental income may be required to assess the claim as a dependent customer.
 If the customer states they do not wish to be assessed as a dependent, include this in the Grant/Reject DOC.

 For Service Officers undertaking a UTLAH assessment only, create an additional open Fast Note: